Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Introduction

 A standardized evaluation framework, such as SzCORE, provides a consistent methodology for comparing algorithms, making it an ideal basis for self-evaluation.
 However, it does not provide a submission and evaluation pipeline for benchmarking algorithms on a private dataset.

-This paper presents the results of the seizure detection challenge we organized as part of the 2025 International Conference on Artificial Intelligence in Epilepsy and Neurological Disorders held in Breckenridge (Colorado, USA) from March 3 to 6, 2025.
-The challenge aimed to identify the best algorithms for automated seizure detection based on long-term scalp EEG from the EMU.
+This paper presents a large-scale empirical study investigating the limits of generalization in automated seizure detection.
+To ensure a diverse and representative evaluation of the state-of-the-art, we compiled a library of algorithms through a community-wide benchmarking initiative organized in conjunction with the 2025 International Conference on Artificial Intelligence in Epilepsy and Neurological Disorders held in Breckenridge (Colorado, USA) from March 3 to 6, 2025.
 The SzCORE framework was used for a standardized evaluation.
-This paper presents the first large-scale direct comparison of seizure detection algorithms using a standardized evaluation methodology on a substantial private dataset.
-Furthermore, by analyzing the characteristics of submitted algorithms alongside their performance, this work aims to shed light on effective strategies and persistent hurdles in developing automated seizure detection systems.
+This work represents the first large-scale direct comparison of seizure detection algorithms using a standardized evaluation methodology on a substantial private dataset.
+Furthermore, by analyzing the characteristics of submitted algorithms alongside their performance, we aim to shed light on effective strategies and persistent hurdles in developing automated seizure detection systems.
 The challenge's source code and evaluation platform will remain online as a public service.

-This initiative provides a crucial and persistent resource for the machine learning community, promoting transparency, reproducibility, and continuous progress in this vital area of medical AI, opening up a new way of benchmarking seizure detection algorithms on private datasets.
+This initiative provides a crucial and persistent resource for the machine learning community, promoting transparency, reproducibility, and continuous progress in this vital area of medical AI, establishing a new paradigm for benchmarking seizure detection algorithms on private datasets.

-We describe the organization and timeline of the challenge in Section~\ref{sec:challenge}, the dataset (Section~\ref{sec:dataset}), the evaluation procedure (Section~\ref{sec:evaluation}) and the algorithmic contributions (Section~\ref{sec:submissions}).
-We analyze the submission results in terms of event-based F1-score and compute cost (Section~\ref{sec:results}).
+We describe the algorithm collection in Section~\ref{sec:challenge}, the dataset (Section~\ref{sec:dataset}), the evaluation procedure (Section~\ref{sec:evaluation}) and the algorithmic contributions (Section~\ref{sec:submissions}).
+We analyze the results in terms of event-based F1-score and computational cost (Section~\ref{sec:results}).
 We compare them to self-reported results, previous challenges, and commercial software and discuss the limitations of the challenge in the discussion (Section~\ref{sec:discussion}).